shazahmad/computePlusPlus/lab3_build_app_kernel.md

 In this section, we will run the host application using FPGA hardware and analyze the performance of the overall system using Vitis Analyzer and host application console output.

 ### Application Run Using FPGA Kernel
-If you are using builtin xclbin file please make sure **USE_PRE_BUILT_XCLBIN := 1 ** is set to "1", otherwise build the xclbin as described in last step and keep **USE_PRE_BUILT_XCLBIN := 0**.
-Also make sure that in make_options.mk the TARGET is set to "hw".
+If you are using a built-in xclbin file please make sure **USE_PRE_BUILT_XCLBIN := 1 ** is set to "1", otherwise build the xclbin as described in the last step and keep **USE_PRE_BUILT_XCLBIN := 0**.
+Also, make sure that in make_options.mk the TARGET is set to "hw".
 You can also enable the performance comparison with CPU by setting "ENABLE_PROF?=yes" .

  ```bash
 TARGET ?=hw